MarcusChok110/htn2021-frontend-challenge/README.md

 ## Writeup - Part 2

 2. Given additional time, how would you extend your application to become a fully functional product that thousands of hackers and the general public would use at Hackathon Global Inc.™'s next event?

+Firstly, I would have to replace the hard-coded authentication system with an actual authentication system.
+A register page would need to be created, and most likely that involves a backend server to process data, store it in a database, and return the user details.
+This would most likely be stored in an http-only cookie to persist user logins through refreshes as well.

+I would most likely replace the useContext / useReducer combination with Redux (Toolkit), as thousands of hackers and events with many pages means that state will grow to be more and more complex.
+Redux would facilitate state management and allow me to define asynchronous actions, something not built into vanilla React, and thus make managing api calls and user logins easier.

+I would also most likely refactor the project into a Next.js project instead of React.
+Since this is a hackathon reaching thousands of people, server-side rendering would be beneficial for Search Engine Optimization.

+Moreover, I would create a custom Material-UI theme to give the application more of an identity in line with the Hackathon Global Inc.™ brand.
+Currently, I'm using the default theme of Material-UI, but in the long term, it would be better to create a distinctive theme that people can recognize, and it would also be better for marketing.

+Lastly, I would create different views for mobile and desktop.
+This could be in the form of a mobile application (perhaps using React Native for cross-platform development) or simply different layouts for mobile and desktop.
+A lot of big applications, such as YouTube and Facebook, have different styles depending on the device used to view their website.
+I believe the best user experience would be obtained by creating a layout specifically for desktop and another one specifically for mobile, rather than trying to make one layout responsive for both.